sergiyvergun/orientation_helper/README.md

 # orientation_helper

-A Flutter plugin for handling screen orientation for every route in your app.
+A Flutter plugin to easily handle screen orientation for every route in your app.
 <p align="center">
 <img src="https://user-images.githubusercontent.com/30001806/100485162-c257d400-3107-11eb-9d1e-92783e6a741a.png" height="550" alt="Portrait Only" />
 </p>